gns48/xlam/README.md

 vigener.txt  -- encrypted message from Charles Wetherell's
     'Etudes for programmers'.
 Russian

+## ./guitar-strings
+Small database of classical guitar strings.
+Tested on Postgres RDBMS but it has nothing postgres-specific staff.
+Data collected from public catalogues and russian online shops.
+Prices given in rubles just for reference and comarison, may be not actual.

+- guitar-schema.sql: database creation script
+- guitar-schema.sh: intergration script (bash)
+- guitar-strings.csv           :
+- guitar-tensions.csv          : table data
+- guitar-hannabach_tension.csv :

+## ./

 - stext.c -- quine in C
 - sqltest.sql -- some test task written in sql
 	         with joins and aggregating functions